electricimp/MCP2515/README.md

 ### clearFiltersAndMasks()

-This method sets all masks and filters to default state - all mask and filter ids set to zero.
+This method sets all masks and filters to default state - all mask and filter ids set to `0`.

 #### Return Value ####